paula1284/CompAssignmentsS23/reactlab/lab.md

 The main object in React is the *Component*, an object managing its own states that can be rendered.
 There will be many times during this project where you want to visit the [React documentation](https://reactjs.org).
 A component is essentially a "smart" HTML tag - it can use Javascript.
 We won't be using too many of the fancy features of components today; the codebase in general doesn't seem to have too much of it.
 Instead, today we will be looking at how to set up queries on the frontend, and how we can then display this data to the user.

 ## Installing React
 0. You probably know the drill by now, but you will need to pull from upstream.
-This means `git pull upstream master` and resolve any merge conflicts that arise.
+This means `git pull upstream main` and resolve any merge conflicts that arise.
 1. Install Node.js.
 This is quite simple now that we have experience with the terminal!
 For MacOS, type `brew install node`.
 For Linux/WSL, use `sudo apt install nodejs`.
 2. Check your versions by typing `node -v` and `npm -v`. `npm` comes packaged with Node.
 To run react, you will need `npm` version 5 or above and node version 8 or above.
 3. If you do not have version 5 or above, run `npm install -g npm@latest`.
 This should get you the latest version.